 Item Description/Default Range of Values resolution A numeric value for the resolution.
 If it is unspecified the current resolution setting is used.
 If a value is entered it should correspond to the current resolution setting otherwise an error occurs.
 1 to 4 2 1.0, 0.1, 0.01, 0.001 DEF 1 source list The channel which the command is implemented on.
 If unspecified the current window setup is used.
-However, on the N1912A, if the window shows a ratio or difference measurement, the upper window defaults to Channel A and the lower window to Channel B. (@1) (@2) (N1912A only)
+However, if window shows a ratio or difference measurement on a meter with USB option installed, on the N1913A, the upper upper window defaults to Channel A, the upper lower window defaults to Channel C, the lower upper window defaults to Channel A and the lower lower window defaults to Channel D while on the N1914A, the upper upper window defaults to Channel A, the upper lower window defaults to Channel B and the lower lower window defaults to Channel B and the lower lower window defaults to Channel B and the lower lower window defaults to Channel B on the upper window defaults to Channel A and the lower window to Channel B on the N1914A if the window shows a ratio or difference measurement. (@1) (@2) 3 (@3) 4 (@4) 4